 CRM dining suite including ‘Hunterian’ side board to private client in Washinton D.C

 I completed a Charles Rennie Mackintosh ‘Franklin’ table for a private client in Italy.
 I completed many commissions for private clients this year with two in London at the end of the year.

 ‘The last commission’ to be completed for delivery in my workshop In Linwood.

 Two benches designed for the reception areas on ground and first floor of the new Health Centre at Possilpark, Glasgow.

 The Benches were a joint commission with Chris Turner.

 Moved to new workshop

-After 17 years based in Linwood I move the workshop into Glasgow.
+After 17 years based in Linwood, I move the workshop into Glasgow.
 This involved a big clear out and quite a bit of re-organizing.
-Production was down for about 2 weeks but well worth it the new workshop is a big improvement and great location with quick access to Glasgow and close to many suppliers
+Production was down for about 2 weeks but well worth it as the new workshop is a big improvement and great location with quick access to Glasgow and close to many suppliers